 ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
 To see other pages, use the menu on the side of your screen.

 People with a GIST often do not experience any specific symptoms or signs.
 When symptoms do occur, they may be vague, or these symptoms may be caused by a medical condition that is not a tumor.

 - A mass in the abdomen that you can feel with your hand

 - Vomiting blood or having blood in the stool

-- Fatigue due to anemia (low red blood cell counts)
+- Fatigue due to anemia, which is a low red blood cell count

-If GIST is diagnosed, relieving symptoms and side effects remains an important part of your medical care and treatment.
+If a GIST is diagnosed, relieving symptoms remains an important part of your medical care and treatment.
 This may also be called symptom management, palliative care, or supportive care.
 Be sure to talk with your health care team about symptoms you experience, including any new symptoms or a change in symptoms.

 The next section helps explain what tests and scans may be needed to learn more about the cause of the symptoms.
 Use the menu on the side of your screen to select Diagnosis, or you can select another section, to continue reading this guide.